skoppe/perfect-hash/README.md

 assert(ph("elephant") == Class.Animal);
 ```

-To quickly determine whether a string belongs in a set:
+To quickly determine whether a string is in a set:

 ```d
 import std.random;